 Definitions of art terms; background; artists' biographies: (Sample questions: What is the Heidelberg School?
 Where did Ronald Chee grow up?)

-Includes Grove Art Online (a comprehensive online encyclopedia of the visual arts including articles, biographies, and images), Oxford Companion to Western Art, Encyclopedia of Aesthetics, and Concise Oxford Dictionary of Art Terms.
+Includes two major art reference works, which contain bibliographies, articles, and images.
+Covers ancient to contemporary art and architecture.
 Oxford Art Online contains many images of art that are not available freely online.
 Limited to 6 simultaneous users.

 Scholarly/peer-reviewed articles on your topic: (Sample question: Do experts believe that Van Gogh's work was influenced by the Italian Masters?)